Archive for the ‘Horror Games’ Category

 The Mists Of Fear Orrorsh Revisited 1

-This entry is part 2 in the series Extracts from Mike's TORG Materials
+This entry is part 2 of 4 in the series Extracts from Mike's TORG Materials

 Preamble: A long time ago, I rewrote some fairly fundamental parts of Orrorsh, the Horror Realm, for reasons explained in the text below.
 While packing, I discovered where it had been filed away (hidden?).
 This is not a complete standalone work; you will still need the official supplement.
 Why, then, should I read it?
 First, […]